Carne Asada for Tacos, Burritos, Salads and More!

-Carne Asada is a Latin American grilled beef dish that’s usually sliced and served in tacos, burritos or salads.
+This Carne Asada recipe is a Latin American grilled beef dish that’s usually sliced and served in tacos, burritos or salads.
 We absolutely love Mexican carne asada on tacos and when we’re out looking for street tacos to eat, carne asada is on the top of our list.
 This carne asada recipe has a fantastic and flavorful marinade that produces a juicy, tender and delicious cut of beef that everyone loves.
 It’s not intimidating at all to make carne asada because it’s super easy to make.
 All you need is a great and simple recipe for carne asada (which we have below!), some salsa, lettuce and all the taco trimmings.
 What you have is a fabulous game day, Cinco de Mayo or outdoor grilling Summer dish that’s a guaranteed crowd pleaser.
 This is an absolutely delicious carne asada recipe that can be made on the grill or on the stove top!

 Watch Video for this delicious Carne Asada Recipe: